russhenson/flowerstore-crud/README.md

    npm install
    npm start

+6. **Access frontend in Two Ways:**
+   <br><br>A. The frontend of the project is deployed on Vercel.
+Just successfully run the backend locally and go to https://minishop-two.vercel.app/
-6. **Install frontend dependencies and start the Vue.js application:**
+   <br>B. Or, install frontend dependencies and start the Vue.js application:

    ```shell
    cd frontend
    npm install